Interesting Informative Read

-Epoch Times spoke with three experts on cybercrime (two on the record, one off the record), who were able to look over the screenshots of the attacks, which had been provided as evidence.
-In their expert opinions the screenshots are legitimate and their contents support Alexander’s claims.
+Epoch Times spoke with three experts on cyber crime (two on the record, one off the record), who was able to look at the screenshots of the attacks, which had been provided as evidence.
+In their expert opinions, the screenshots are legitimate and their contents support Alexander’s claims.

-“Unless it is patched and the attacker is removed from the system,” Scott said, “the attacker can continue to capitalize from the vulnerability or sell it to other attackers.”
+“Unless it is patched and the attacker is removed from the system,” Scott said, “the attacker can continue to capitalize on the vulnerability or sell it to other attackers.”

-ICIT is a Washington-based cybersecurity think tank focused on threats to critical infrastructure, such as the financial system.
+ICIT is a Washington-based cyber security think tank focused on threats to critical infrastructures, such as the financial system.

-Keith Furst, founder of Data Derivatives, a consulting firm focused on financial cybercrime, noted the screenshots show the cybercriminals as having very high-level access on the banking networks.
+Keith Furst, the founder of Data Derivatives, a consulting firm focused on financial cyber crime, noted the screenshots show the cyber criminals as having very high-level access on the banking networks.
 When it comes to banks, he said, only top-level permissions can alter data such as that shown in the screenshots, due to risk that a person could, for example, eliminate his or her debt or illegally transfer money.

 “If they can change information at this level, it implies they have access to other information,” Furst said.